Human Research Ethics Applications

 For students in the writing up stage of their higher degree and no further interactions with participants or data collection activities are planned, please submit only the completed annual report on project status to the HREC Secretariat who will advise if a new ethics application is also required.

-The University of Adelaide has three newly formed Lower Risk Human Research Ethics Committees, meaning the University now has four ethics committees each as follows:
+The University of Adelaide has five Human Research Ethics Committees as follows:

-• University of Adelaide Human Research Ethics Committee (Higher Risk HREC),
+1. University of Adelaide Human Research Ethics Committee (Higher Risk HREC)

-• Faculty of Arts, Business, Law and Economics Lower Risk Human Research Ethics Committee (ABLE LRHREC),
+2. Faculty of Arts, Business, Law and Economics Lower Risk Human Research Ethics Committee (ABLE LRHREC)

-• Faculty of Health and Medical Sciences Lower Risk Human Research Ethics Committee (HMS LRHREC), and
+3. Faculty of Health and Medical Sciences Lower Risk Human Research Ethics Committee (HMS LRHREC)

 Each committee has set meeting dates.
 Please be aware of these dates when submitting your applications and plan accordingly.